 This legislative base would also remove the need for state intervention concerning child support.
 No Child Support Agency would be required.
 This would result in significant savings to the exchequer and would restore the responsibility for such matters to the parents, which is where it belongs.

-While we’ll be fighting to win seats, the prime objective will be to contribute to the MPs losing their seats, to protest at the Conservative party’s relentless pursuit of anti-male agendas.
-In future elections this strategy will help put men’s and boys’ human rights squarely on the political ‘radar’ in the UK, and before future elections the main political parties will have no choice but to engage with us, in an effort to deter us from contesting their marginal seats.
+While we’ll be fighting to win seats, the prime objective will be to contribute to MPs in marginal constituencies losing their seats, to protest at their parties’ relentless pursuit of anti-male agendas.
+We’re still in the early stages of the awareness building phase of our strategy.
+In future elections, when we’ll field many more candidates in general elections, the main political parties will have no choice but to engage with us, in an effort to deter us from contesting their marginal seats.

 Then we can expect to see the start of the reversal of 30+ years of state-sponsored discriminations against men and boys.